RobertAlbus/chuck/Project/R2D22/readme.md

 - this should mean that we don't have to push the incoming tick value onto a Step or Impulse

 ## Today's outcomes

-- Added existing patch and default patch to the preset class
+- added existing patch and default patch to the OscSynthSingle preset class
+- built the preset de/serialization for OscSynthMulti
+- didn't get around to touching Chubgraph

 ## Lessons

--
+- there are function in the Std namespace that I should be using for value conversion when serializing
+- need setter and getter that take ints as keys in KeyValueStore, then uses the stringified int as a key in the conventional K:V strategy